IMMM-SFA/naturf/docs/source/user_guide.rst

 Height-to-Width Ratio (101)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ratio of the building height to the street width. **naturf** generalizes this as the ratio of average height of buildings in the current plan area to average distance from the current building to all other buildings in the current plan area.
+The ratio of the building height to the street width. **naturf** generalizes this as the ratio of average height of buildings in the total plan area to average distance from the current building to all other buildings in the total plan area.
 [Burian2003]_ Eq.
 18

 Sky-View Factor (102)
 ~~~~~~~~~~~~~~~~~~~~~